bonasfvck/blog/_posts/2020-01-10-retrieving-claims-azure-graph-sitecore.md

 {% endhighlight %}

 <br>
-In the code, the cookie type .AspNet.Cookies is accessed and then decrypted the authentication ticket after, as it is encrypted by default.
+In the code, the cookie type .AspNet.Cookies is accessed and have the authentication ticket decrypted after, as it is encrypted by default.
 <br>

 <br>